Episode 88

 Radio Rental.

-Come on down, have a seat, and welcome to Radio Rental, the video rental shop with an exclusive collection of VHS tapes containing, listen to this, totally true horror stories, all right?
+Come on down, have a seat, and welcome to Radio Rental, the video rental shop with an exclusive collection of VHS tapes containing, listen to this, totally true horror stories, all right, told by actual breathing real people.

 I am Ricky Lee Bagley, astrological advisor to the stars, and Terry Carnation is one of my longtime clients.